chanceagency/chance/README.markdown

 Chance
 =========

-Chance is a little Ruby library for expressing uncertainty in your code.
+Chance is a library for exploring uncertainty in code.
 Maybe you always wanted to program with probability?

 The idea originated with Numeric#percent and Kernel#maybe, which Marcel Molina posted to Projectionist, a tumblelog.
-This led to various snippets for executing code in a fuzzier way than usual.
+This led to various snippets for executing code in a fuzzier way than usual, and this library has since been used in the production of the game Firewatch and several others.
 You get such handy, wishy-washy methods as:

 Date#at_some_point rather than Date#midnight
 Array#pick(percentage) rather than iterating over every element